 Bluford

-Shops is proud to announce for the first time in any scale,
+Shops is proud to announce for the first

-526 15-panel DENTED Mill Gondolas.
-Thats right,
+time in any scale, 526 15-panel DENTED Mill Gondolas.

-will feature:
+ready-to-run cars will feature:

-- diecast
+- Diecast

 floors for superior tracking

-- plastic
+- Plastic

 sides, ends, draft gear, body bolsters and additional brake